 Her uniquely fragile, breathy voice brought the doomed Audrey to life, creating one of musical theater's most heartbreakingly hopeful characters.

-Ellen Greene emerged from the New York cabaret scene, a world of intimate stages and smoky rooms that perfectly suited her waifish presence and startlingly vulnerable vocal style.
-It was there she honed the performance that would define her: Audrey, the skid-row florist's assistant with dreams of a tract home, in the original Off-Broadway production of 'Little Shop of Horrors.'
-Her rendition of 'Somewhere That's Green' wasn't just a song; it was a masterclass in finding profound pathos within parody.
-While the film adaptation cemented her cult status, Greene has fiercely avoided typecasting, moving between stage musicals, dramatic television roles like the sharp-tongued Vivian Charles on 'Pushing Daisies,' and a constant return to the cabaret roots where her connection with an audience feels like a whispered secret.
+Ellen Greene originated the role of Audrey, the skid-row florist's assistant with dreams of a tract home, in the Off-Broadway production of 'Little Shop of Horrors.'
+She emerged from the New York cabaret scene, where intimate stages and smoky rooms suited her waifish presence and startlingly vulnerable vocal style.
+Her rendition of 'Somewhere That's Green' found profound pathos within parody.
+The film adaptation brought her to a wider audience.
+She moved between stage musicals, dramatic television roles such as the sharp-tongued Vivian Charles on 'Pushing Daisies,' and constant returns to cabaret, where her connection with an audience feels like a whispered secret.

 1946–1964